StoikoNeykov/Telerik/DataBase/9. Transact SQL/README.md

 			CREATE Assembly concat_assembly
 				AUTHORIZATION dbo
-				FROM 'D:\Programming\Telerik-Academy\Databases Homeworks\Transact SQL\SqlStringConcatenation.dll' --- CHANGE THE LOCATION (SAME AS THIS .sql FILE)
-				WITH PERMISSION_SET = SAFE;
+				FROM 'F:\Transact SQL\SqlStringConcatenation.dll' --- CHANGE THE LOCATION (SAME AS THIS .sql FILE) WITH PERMISSION_SET = SAFE;
 				GO